CharleneMcKeown/learning-day/README.md

     <br>
     <img src="./images/create-cs1.PNG" alt="Create Billing Plan" width=400px />

+    >Note: If you get a **TimedoutWaitingForRegisterResourceProvider** error, click **Cancel** and try again.
+Sometimes there is a delay in the background whilst Codespaces is enabled on your Azure subscription.

 1. Now you can create your Codespace.
 Give it a name, and then paste in the following link in the **Git Repository** field.
     <br>
     ```